 Many organizations hire on an “as-needed” basis, which means that they post jobs as they become available (rather than on a set schedule).
-It generally takes about 4-12 weeks for a company to post a position, review applications, and conduct interviews.
+This style of hiring is common at smaller companies and across many industries.

-These employers typically recruit for full-time, entry level hires (and in some cases, summer interns) in the Fall semester.
+These employers typically recruit for full-time, entry level hires (and in some cases, summer interns) in the summer or during the Fall semester of a candidate’s final year.
 They are usually hiring large groups or “classes” of recent graduates, rather than hiring for a single position.
-These companies also tend to recruit on campus at Columbia and other universities.
+This style of recruiting generally implies a specific start date, when the entire group of new hires will start.
+These companies often recruit on campus at Columbia and other universities.

 Other large organizations may oﬀer special rotational or leadership development programs.
 These programs last for a year or two, and allow you to train with more than one department, according to a pre-determined timeline.

 Identify speciﬁc companies that you’re interested in early on, and research their application deadlines to avoid missing out.

 Other employers don’t post opportunities at all.
 They instead ask their employees or professional contacts to recommend candidates that might be a good fit.
 Networking is the key to uncovering these “hidden” opportunities.
-In fact, the majority of jobs are ﬁlled by referrals.
+Even if you’re applying to a posted position, building professional relationships with your employers of interest is often crucial.
+Across most industries, in fact, the majority of jobs are ﬁlled by referrals.

 Sending out a large number of applications with a generic resume may seem like a tempting shortcut, but it will not pay off.
 Recruiters can tell if you’ve done this, and they do not consider applicants that can’t show how their skills match up with the organization’s requirements.

 Research and Preparation

 Meet with a counselor, develop a plan, and find out how the companies you’d like to work for recruit.
-Make yourself aware of the various resources and support that CCE can provide in the job search process like on-campus recruiting, career fairs and networking events, and workshops.
+Learn about the resources and support that we can provide in the job search process, like on-campus recruiting, career fairs and networking events, and workshops.
 We look forward to working with you!